 Also, there is a strong argument that an employee who is terminated for refusing to sign an unreasonable covenant not to compete could have a claim against the employer for discharge in violation of this public policy of the state.
 Results from such “public policy” claims vary from state to state.

-Is there any other way to find out if the agreement is enforceable?
+Is there any other way to find out if non-compete agreements are enforceable?

 In most states the answer is yes.
 Most states provide a mechanism for testing the enforceability of a contract.
 This mechanism is called declaratory judgment.
 Depending on the availability of this remedy in your state and the tactics involved in each individual situation, it may make sense for the employee to bring a declaratory judgment action asking the court to determine whether the agreement is enforceable.
 There are many practical and tactical considerations involved in deciding whether or not you as an employee should initiate a declaratory judgment action challenging a covenant not to compete.
 No one-size-fits-all answer applies to this issue.